• Homepage

 There are no data on exposure to glyphosate alone, only to commercial preparations.
 Acute exposure to these preparations is generally irritating, even caustic, to the skin and mucous membranes.
 Allergic reactions have been reported.
 Intentional or accidental ingestion leads to severe damage that can be fatal.
 The presence of surfactant in the preparation has been implicated in the frequently observed pulmonary complications.
 Repeated exposure causes contact dermatitis.
 An increased risk of developing certain blood disorders has been reported, but no conclusions can be drawn at this time.
 There are no data on genotoxic or reproductive toxicity effects.

-The intense controversy surrounding glyphosate, sparked in recent years by sensationalist journalists and NGOs, has produced numerous negative consequences and distortions, preventing the general public from distinguishing fact from fiction.
-The confusion between hazard and exposure level is perpetuated either through the authors' ignorance or deliberately to create a climate of fear.
-Unfortunately, the teaching of food toxicology is diminished in many scientific programs, including medical schools, which explains why some scientists are unable to differentiate between hazard and risk.
+The fierce controversy surrounding glyphosate, sparked in recent years by insinuating journalists, a few militant scientists, and NGOs, has had numerous negative effects and led to abuses that prevent the general public from distinguishing truth from falsehood.
+The confusion between danger and exposure levels is perpetuated either through ignorance on the part of the authors or deliberately to create a climate of fear.
+It should also be noted that the teaching of food toxicology is limited in many scientific training programs, including medical universities, which explains why some scientists are unable to distinguish between danger and risk.

 ►